menosgeze/Website2/content/docs/PostgresqlOverview.md

 Or add it to the initializing file of your personalized shell.

-2. It could be that one forgets to close the server at the end of a session and then one has problems to restart the server.
+* It could be that one forgets to close the server at the end of a session and then one has problems to restart the server.
 Then go to the folder of the data, and then remove `rm` the file `postmaster.pid` which is a conflicting with the server due to not closing the server.

-3. It could be that still one cannot open the database.
+* It could be that still one cannot open the database.
 Sometimes the problem is that you need to rewrite the line.

 {{< highlight bash >}}
     export PGHOST="path_to_data_folder"
 {{</highlight>}}

-4. Sometimes installing `psycopg2`, the library that allows to connect your postgres database to python, requires some upgrades and it is necessary to run `sudo pip install --upgrade psycopg2`, because without the `--upgrade` part, it throws an error code: "unable to install psycopg2".
+* Sometimes installing `psycopg2`, the library that allows to connect your postgres database to python, requires some upgrades and it is necessary to run `sudo pip install --upgrade psycopg2`, because without the `--upgrade` part, it throws an error code: "unable to install psycopg2".

-   If this still gives you problem while importing it with an error of `libpq.so.5`, then find where it is with `find / -name libpq.so.5` and then symbolic link this library to a common library path:
+* If this still gives you problem while importing `psycopg2` with an error of `libpq.so.5`, then find where it is with `find / -name libpq.so.5` and then symbolic link this library to a common  library path:

 {{<highlight bash>}}
 ln -s /usr/local/pgsql/lib/libpq.so.5 /usr/lib/libpq.so.5
 {{</highlight>}}

-5. If importing `psycopg2` is only allowed from Python but not from IPython, it could be the case that IPython is refering to another installation of Python in your system.
+* If importing `psycopg2` is only allowed from Python but not from IPython, it could be the case that IPython is refering to another installation of Python in your system.
 From any of them run `import sys; sys.path` and again symbolic link the `libpq.so.5` to a common library path: